 In line with the broad trends described earlier, inflation and interest rates have a direct bearing on council operations.
 Local Government purchases a unique range of goods and services such as fuel and construction trades to deliver renewal and maintenance works, and inflation for these is measured separately from general inflation.
 This Local Government Price Index (LGPI) for the year until December 2022 was 6.9% which is below the general CPI for Adelaide which is 8.6%.
 The LGPI is used to assist in costing of council services and projects for the coming year.
-With this in mind, rates are intended to grow more in line with the lower LGPI of 6.9% rather the general Adelaide CPI of 8.6%.
+With this in mind, rates are intended to grow more in line with the lower LGPI of 6.9% rather than the general Adelaide CPI of 8.6%.
+Note that this rate increase is only one component of the Rates - General item in the Financial Statements - Municipal.